mesosphere/dcos-docs-site/pages/1.10/metrics/prometheus/index.md

 # Run a Prometheus server on DC/OS

-There are many ways to run a Prometheus server.
-This is the simplest way to get started with self-hosted metrics on DC/OS.
+There are several ways to run a Prometheus server.
+The simplest way to get started with self-hosted metrics on DC/OS is listed below:

 1. Download three marathon configurations from the dcos-metrics repository:
     1. [metrics.json](https://raw.githubusercontent.com/dcos/dcos-metrics/master/docs/resources/metrics.json)